A Guide to the Festival

-January 2 - July 11th, 2013, the Lake Tahoe Shakespeare Festival's Box Office is located at the D. W. Reynolds Community Non-Profit Center (aka The Parasol Building, 948 Incline Way, Incline Village, NV 89451) and is open from 9am-5pm, Monday-Friday.
-July 12th - August 25th, 2013, the Lake Tahoe Shakespeare Festival's Box Office is located at the D. W. Reynolds Community Non-Profit Center (aka The Parasol Building, 948 Incline Way, Incline Village, NV 89451) and is open from 9am-5pm, seven days a week.
+July 10th - August 23rd, 2015, the Lake Tahoe Shakespeare Festival's Box Office is located at the D. W. Reynolds Community Non-Profit Center (aka The Parasol Building, 948 Incline Way, Incline Village, NV 89451) and is open from 9am-5pm, seven days a week.
 The Box Office is then moved to Sand Harbor State Park, 2005 Highway 28, Incline Village, NV 89451 and is open from 5:00-8:00 pm, seven days a week.

 Is it open seating once you enter the amphitheatre?

-New since 2011, all seating is assigned with the exception of Upper & Side Gallery, where seating is not assigned and is on a first-come-first-served basis.
-While chairs will now be pre-set for patrons in the Upper & SIde Gallery, there is still open sand for patrons wishing to sit on blankets, picnic style.
+All seating is assigned with the exception of Upper & Side Gallery, where seating is not assigned and is on a first-come-first-served basis.
+While a limited number of chairs will now be pre-set for patrons in the Upper & Side Gallery, there is still open sand for patrons wishing to sit on blankets, picnic style.
 The theater is an open, natural, sand amphitheatre overlooking Lake Tahoe.
 There are no bad seats in the house due to the curved slope of our beautiful natural amphitheater!